Danons/hardening-web-security/README.md

 This is mandatory project from my lecturer to finish CLO (Course Learning Outcome) 2-4 on System Security Lessons Semester 6th in Telkom University

-This web server is included with protection from :
+This web server is included with protection on :
 #### •	Configuration HTTPS on Web Server.
 #### •	Implementing Salting Technique on login data.
 #### •	Implementing Hash Function on password data.